Register

 Written by: Satta Sarmah Hightower

-"While I would never suggest, ‘Hey, let's move away from those channels entirely,’ my philosophy is that we have to move to a more omnichannel approach without giving up our addressability, our measurement capabilities, and our efficiencies that we've worked so hard to build into our marketing stack … In the offline world, direct mail is a channel that has a lot of similarities with these newer, modern digital channels." — Dave Fink, CEO and Co-founder of Postie
+"While I would never suggest, ‘Hey, let's move away from those channels entirely,’ my philosophy is that we have to move to a more omnichannel approach without giving up our addressability, our measurement capabilities, and our efficiencies that we've worked so hard to build into our marketing stack … In the offline world, direct mail is a channel that has a lot of similarities with these newer, modern digital channels." — Dave Fink, CEO and Co-founder, Postie

 In recent years, brands have shelled out more and more ad dollars on digital channels, as noted by The Washington Post.
 In 2019 alone, digital ad spend exceeded print and TV ad spend by $20 billion.